ArgonArnav/Deep-Learning/README.md

 # Deep Learning
-## This repository contains the code snippets(like assignments) in Python related to Deep Learning which I learnt via online courses.
+### This repository contains the code snippets in Python related to Deep Learning which I learnt via online courses.